DeuxHuitHuit/288-toolkit/packages/strings/README.md

 Converts text to a valid HTML id.

+## removeLineBreaks

+Removes line breaks from a string.

+## removeSpaces

+Removes all spaces from a string.

+## removeTrailingSlash

+Removes trailing slashes from a string.

 ## objectToQueryString

 Returns a string of URL parameters from an object, filtering out `null` values.